-Summary: Like St Ambrose of Milan, Martin of Tours was an army man who picked up the Christian ethos that had crept into the army through Constantine.
+Summary: Martin of Tours Like St Ambrose of Milan, Martin was an army man who picked up the Christian ethos that had crept into the army through Constantine.
 Clovis, a century later, became a Christian through his wife Clothilde.
 Through them the story of France and the Franks is intertwined with that of the Church.

 A Roman soldier